uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 * Ansible / Ansible control nodes list
 * Ansible / Add new Ansible control node
 * Ansible / View Ansible control node information & and visualize playbooks (would also allow triggering playbooks via "salt-ssh" in the control node)
+* Systems / Systems list / Ansible (show only Ansible systems and its control node)

 or even create a new entry level on the menu as "Automation", something like: